Cycling the Amy Gillett Pathway

 Heading south (Mount Torrens to Oakbank), you may get a surprise from the slight incline out of Mount Torrens, running from the oval to the road crossing.
 The gradient is extremely gentle, but it runs for a kilometre and it might make small kids grumpy.
 On the plus side, it’s easy street from here!
 Also, you’ll end your ride in the towns of Woodside and Oakbank, with plenty of pub and coffee options, as well as Barristers Block winery which makes for a very attractive post-ride proposition.

-2021 sees a fourth section being added to the Amy Gillett Pathway, extending 5.6km from Mount Torrens to Birdwood.
-This logical extension of the trail will enjoy another super-flat section through pastoral country and will also see the Pathway ending in a lively town with plenty of attractions including the National Motor Museum as well as refreshment options.
+A fourth section of the Amy Gillett Pathway is being planned, extending 5.6km from Mount Torrens to Birdwood.
+This logical extension of the trail will add a super-flat section through pastoral country and will also see the Pathway ending in a lively town with plenty of attractions including the National Motor Museum as well as refreshment options.
 At the time of writing, there’s no date for construction but updates will be posted on the Amy Gillett Foundation website.